marcoxa/iron-main/README.md

 ## asmibm-mode

-**asmibm-mode** is a major mode to handle Asesmbler/IBM MVS or z/OS ASM IBM.
+**asmibm-mode** is a major mode to handle Assembler/IBM MVS or z/OS ASM IBM.
 The mode just does highlighting and some minor indentation.

+More functionalities may come in the future.

+## pl1-mode

+**pl1-mode** is a major mode to handle PL/I code.
+The mode just does highlighting and some minor indentation.
+Syntax recognized is quite limited, but most statements and attributes are properly highlighted.

 More functionalities may come in the future.